Italy Heaven: Plan your dream holiday in Italy

-Porto Venere Hotels, Travel and Tourist Guide
+Porto Venere Tourist & Hotel Guide

 Porto Venere (sometimes written as Portovenere) is one of Liguria's most picture-postcard harbour towns.
 Situated near the southern border of Liguria, Porto Venere guards the mouth of the Golfo dei Poeti (Gulf of Poets), a large and attractive bay famed for its connections to the Shelleys and Byron.
 The wooded island of Palmaria, which sits in the entrance to the Golfo, is very close to Porto Venere and a ferry service will take you across the channel.